MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 > [!NOTE]
 > There are a few things to consider when using in-app updates:
 >
-> 1. If you have released your app in the App Store, in-app updates will be disabled.
+> 1. If you've released your app in the App Store, in-app updates will be disabled.
 > 2. If you're running automated UI tests, enabled in-app updates will block your automated UI tests as they'll try to authenticate against the App Center backend.
 We recommend to not enable App Center Distribute for your UI test target.

 > [!NOTE]